jiehua-css/jiehua-css.github.io/_pages/about.md

   .bio-text {
     font-family: "Calibri", serif;
     font-size: 20px;
-    color: black; /* 设置字体颜色为黑色 */
+    color: black;
   }
 </style>

 <p class="bio-text">
-  I am a PhD Candidate in Demography at the School of Population and Health, Renmin University of China.
+ I am a Ph.D.
+Candidate in Demography at the School of Population and Health, Renmin University of China, under the supervision of Professor Ting Li(https://litingkitty.cn/).
 My research focuses on marriage and family, and I am committed to extending computational methods to classic demographic topics, particularly integrating multi-source data.
 I am also interested in public health, including simulating population health and exploring social stratification in health communication.
 </p>

 <style>